State0fFlux/Star-Generator/README.md

 * star_builder.py
   * contains algorithms for star generation
 * client.py
-  * provides a more user-friendly guide through generating stars from points and skip patterns
+  * provides a more user-friendly guide in generating stars from points and skip patterns
 * mass_generator.py
   * a simple nested loop that allows for iterative generation of star flipbooks (used to create the fun little animation!)
 * star_bounce.gif